 The half-formed, experimental Sean Flynn could fall into that category, but it has a sort of atmospheric appeal to it.
 The same is true of Ghetto Defendant, which is very beguiling, with its spoken lyric part about Jean Arthur Rimbaud and the Paris commune.
 This is quite a typical track for this album - apparently full of meaning, portent and importance - full of lyrics about nineteenth century Paris and so on.
 Maybe just full of pretentious guff, though.
 The same applies to the Vietnam mystery and romanticism of Sean Flynn.
 Joe Strummer was always fascinated by Vietnam and this is reflected in the "Vietnam chic" of the tropical front cover.

 So, while there was some commercial stuff on here, there was also some lazy, half-baked material too.
 Atom Tan is ok, but doesn't really get anywhere with its slightly clumsy vocals, but Paul Simonon's Red Angel Dragnet has a gritty, bassy appeal.
-Half reggae, half funk it has a mysterious allure to it added to by Simonon's odd semi-spoken vocal.
+Half reggae, half funk, it has a mysterious allure to it added to by Simonon's decidedly odd semi-spoken vocal.
+He had a strange manner of diction, did Simonon.
 These tracks are acceptable, but, previous to this, The Clash hadn't done simply acceptable.

 My personal favourites, however, have always been the quirky, rhythmic Car Jamming, the visceral, confrontational Know Your Rights and the monumental, evocative Vietnam-inspired Straight To Hell, with its intoxicating South East Asian percussion sound and moving narrative.
 There is a case for this being one of The Clash's finest ever tracks, it builds up superbly and is packed full of atmosphere, both musically and lyrically.
 Topper Headon's Eastern-style drumming is completely intoxicating.